pierrz/biggie/README.md

 # biggie
 <br>
+Biggie is a tool to quickly get data from (external) APIs into a Mongo database, and have it exposed/searchable via a dedicated new API.

-Toolkit based on Spark, FastAPI and Mongo.
+It is a Docker setup with 3 main containers based on Spark, FastAPI and Mongo.
+Additional containers can be setup for Mongo Express and Nginx.

 Currently set up with an API harvester fine-tuned for the [Marvel API](https://developer.marvel.com).
 <br>